Export Passwords from KeePass for Pleasant

 See why customers choose Pleasant Password Server with a KeePass client

-Creating a file export can be beneficial for storing and manipulating the information in a different format.
+Creating a file export can be beneficial for analyzing data, storing data, disaster recovery, reporting and auditing, or manipulating the information in different formats.

-Note: When making a copy of secured vault passwords, ensure that the new file location is properly secured.
+Important: When making a copy of these secured vault passwords, ensure that the new file location is properly secured.

 Have Questions?
 Contact Us!